 Arteriovenous Malformation (AVM)

 You have been told that you have an arteriovenous malformation (AVM).
 An AVM is an abnormal tangle of blood vessels within the brain.
 Although some AVMs never rupture, both known factors (such as an increase in blood pressure) and unknown factors can lead to rupture.
 If you have an AVM, you were probably born with it.
-But most people don't know they have one until a problem occurs.
-Signs of an AVM include bad headaches, blurred or double vision, and seizures (jerking movements that are out of your control).
+But most people don't know they have one until a problem happens.
+Signs of an AVM include bad headaches, sudden or progressive paralysis or loss of sensation, blurred or double vision, and seizures (jerking movements that are out of your control).

 Understanding an AVM